h15200/notes/css.md

 }

-// important to write out the FULL prop AND value inside the parens. it's weird, but you have to write the css twice for the prefered method, once in parens, and once in first line.
+// important to write out the FULL prop AND value inside the parens. it's weird, but you have to write the css twice for the preferred method, once in parens, and once in first line.

 ```